An official website of the State of Oregon

-New OHP members first get an approval letter, then an OHP welcome letter.
-The welcome letter includes your Oregon Health ID card and information about your new health care benefits.
+New OHP members first get an approval letter (Notice of Eligibility), then a coverage letter (also known as "welcome letter").
+The coverage letter includes your Oregon Health ID card and information about your new health care benefits.

 OHP has local health plans that help you use your benefits.
 These plans are called coordinated care organizations or CCOs.

 Most OHP members are enrolled in a CCO.
 Your CCO: